-Today, we’re going to talk about the three documents that are the foundation of your estate plan.
-The three documents are your will, your power of attorney, and your healthcare power of attorney, sometimes called an advance directive, healthcare proxy.
+There are three documents that are the foundation of your estate plan.
+The three are your will, your power of attorney, and your healthcare power of attorney, sometimes called an advance directive, healthcare proxy.
 There are a few different names for essentially the same document.

 The second foundational document is the springing power of attorney.
-Now, in a future episode, I’ll go more in depth on what a power of attorney is, springing versus immediate, and the different types you can have.
+Now, in a future posts, I’ll go more in depth on what power of attorney is, springing versus immediate, and the different types you can have.
 But a springing power of attorney is a power of attorney that only comes into effect when a certain thing happens.
-In this case, for estate planning purposes, it’s incapacitation.
-When your doctors say you are incapacitated, this springing power of attorney comes to life and allows somebody else to act as your agent during your incapacitation.
+In this case, for estate planning purposes, it’s incapacitated.
+When your doctors say you are incapacitated, this springing power of attorney comes to live and allows somebody else to act as your agent during your incapacitation.

 Another common issue could be your cable bill.
 The husband’s in a coma.
 The wife wants to cut the cable bill down, make it less.
 She calls and they say, “I’m sorry, we can’t talk to you because you’re not Joe Smith.
 You’re Sally Smith.”
 If she goes on to explain, “He’s incapacitated.
 He can’t do anything,” that doesn’t matter.
 That doesn’t matter.
 They don’t care.
 They want to see a power of attorney.

-The third document is the healthcare power of attorney, or healthcare proxy or advance directive.
+The third document is the healthcare power of attorney, or healthcare proxy, advance directive.
 This document lays out a couple things.
 If you’re incapacitated, the same example, the husband’s in a coma, say the husband and wife are both in a coma in this situation.
 They both get into a car accident, they’re both in a coma, nobody can make a decision.
 They’re both incapacitated.
 The husband’s healthcare power of attorney would most likely list his wife first as the next person to make decisions about his healthcare, and then after that, maybe it’s his brother.
 Well, in this situation, the wife is already incapacitated as well, so now the brother could work with the doctors on the husband’s care.